EC2 Backup Retention

 To track and remove outdated restore points from a backup chain, Veeam Backup for AWS performs the following actions once a day.

-- Veeam Backup for AWS checks the configuration database to detect S3 repositories that contain outdated restore points.
+- Veeam Backup for AWS checks the configuration database to detect backup repositories that contain outdated restore points.

-- If an outdated restore point exists in an S3 repository, Veeam Backup for AWS transforms the backup chain in the following way:
+- If an outdated restore point exists in a backup repository, Veeam Backup for AWS transforms the backup chain in the following way:

 - Veeam Backup for AWS rebuilds the full backup file to include in it data of the incremental backup file that follows the full backup file.
 To do that, Veeam Backup for AWS injects into the full backup file data blocks from the earliest incremental backup file in the chain.
 This way, a full backup ‘moves’ forward in the backup chain.